Chandrashekharwagh/electra-spring-boot/README.md

 ## Overview

-This is a Spring Boot Rest Service of my Project which will illustrate the conceprts that are in my Project.
+This is a Spring Boot Rest Service of my Project which will illustrate the concepts that are in my Project.

 ## Prerequisites